(Includes excerpts from a history written by Esther Rosland)

 |The Mrs. Fred Duggan rink of Camrose were 3 down going home and managed to land a rare 8-ender to win the Daysland Ladies Bonspiel.

 Left to Right: Mrs. Al Zaph, Mrs. J. Young, Mrs. Dennis Twomey and Mrs. Fred Duggan.

 |Some of the ladies curling teams in the 1950’s and 60’s enjoyed dressing up in costume to add fun to events.|

 In those days we worked harder and endured a great deal of cold – all for the joy and fellowship of curling.
 But how much longer could a club carry on in a leaky building that needed extensive renovations?
 The answer came in 1966 when President Edna Pratt informed the club that the curling rink had been condemned.
 The Camrose ladies’ club still formed 6 rinks and kept their own identity with the NALCA, but played in New Norway from November 1965 to March 1967.

 Material for the history of curling in Camrose was researched in part from the Camrose Canadian archives.
 Material and information was also obtained from the Camrose Museum Society.
-Special thanks to Groundwater Communications.
+Special thanks to Groundwater Communications for compilation.